ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

    :start-after: # Manual: Format data START
    :end-before: # Manual: Format data END

-Save normalizations and normalized data
+Save Normalizations and Normalized Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With the data properly normalized, it and the normalizations are saved to file for